 4. Arrogance is loud and dominating, confidence is calm and subtle: If you’ve ever had the misfortune of speaking with an arrogant person, you know that it’s not a pleasant experience.
 They might have tried to dominate the conversation by forcing their opinions on you, tried to one-up you on everything, or resorted to passive-aggressive tactics.
 Their loud and overbearing manner is in sharp contrast to the subtle disposition of a confident person who doesn’t impose their opinions on others.
 A confident person is comfortable with ‘agreeing to disagree’ when there are conflicting views.
 Their self-assurance and emotional maturity radiates as a calm and stable presence in which others can bask.
 They speak wholeheartedly, and they always come across as sincere in their communication.

 Everything that we do and every choice that we make moves us in the direction of either love or fear.
-When we give ourselves the freedom to express ourselves authentically and unapologetically, because we know our true worth, we move closer towards love.
-And that’s what will ultimately bring us the satisfaction and meaning that our soul truly desires.
+When we give ourselves the freedom to express ourselves from a place of high self-worth, we move closer towards love.
+And that’s what will ultimately bring us satisfaction and meaning.

 All my best on your journey,